 In most cases, the number of features required to sufficiently describe a pattern is just a few.
 This makes them easy to explain, leading to a better understanding of the hidden processes and relations.
 Essentially, each pattern is a knowledge facet told in the domain's language.

-Our AI algorithm automatically identified 297 sets of counties.
+Our AI algorithm automatically identified 297 sets of US counties.
 The COVID-19 Risk Alert Map on the left colors these counties in shades of blue; darker shaded counties appear in more than one pattern.

 We found that 985 US counties are at high risk, and Mississippi, Louisiana, and Georgia have the highest density of high-risk counties at a coverage of 80-90%.